nitarsh/frontend-nanodegree-mobile-portfolio-master/README.md

 ## Optimizations and Performance of `views/js/main.js`
 ### Optimizations
-- refactor resizePizzas function to not get the old size before setting the new size -- is using % less efficient?
+- Refactor resizePizzas function to not get the old size before setting the new size -- is using % less efficient?
 	-- can we make this better by pushing this to css? - just changing the css of just the parent class?
 - Reduce the `forced reflow` issue in `updatePositions` method by querying the `body.scrollTop` value only once